 At this time, we do not have a definite number.
 The numbers are currently being calculated and will likely be available sometime in March.
 The Office of Residence Life and Housing does NOT control the number of open spaces, nor does it make decisions about appeals for off-campus release.
-For 2013-2014, there were 34 off-campus spaces available during housing selection.
-However, it is important to note that this number varies from year to year and that the Office of Residence Life and Housing does not play a role in determining that number.
+It is important to note that this number varies from year to year and that the Office of Residence Life and Housing does not play a role in determining that number.
 All students are strongly advised to not sign any leases before going through the housing selection process.

 Who determines the number of off-campus spots that are available?

 The number of spots is not arbitrary- it is actually carefully calculated based on previous years' data, future projections, budget numbers and other pertinent information.
 The number is calculated by the Department of Institutional Research.

 How likely is it that I'll be able to live off-campus?